Masmblr/map-usstremor_src.dpkdir/README.md

 NetRadiant Level-Editor: https://netradiant.gitlab.io </br>

 ## Credits - Legal Information and Attribution
-Some assets may be derivative works or subject to different licenses.
-Please refer for author and license details.
-Note that some files may have been modified.
-Below is a list of files and their legal statuses.
-For license information, refer to the LICENSE file.
-Modified files or derivatives are marked with an asterisk (*).
+Below is a list of files along with their legal statuses.
+For detailed license information, please refer to the LICENSE file or the provided link.
+Works that incorporate elements influenced by other pieces are indicated with an asterisk (*) at the end.

->Format: [AUTHOR], [LICENSE], Files = [FILELIST]

-**Matthias “Masmblr” Peters** (masmblr@gmail.com),  CC BY 4.0 Deed - Attribution 4.0 International , Files =
+The following files are published by Matthias “Masmblr” Peters (masmblr@gmail.com) under the CC BY 4.0 - Attribution 4.0 International license:

 - DEPS
 - README.md
 - readme_vordruck.txt